aidan-parkinson/corporation-sole/README.md

 # corporation-sole
-*Deans of the Commonwealth of Peoples*
+*Dean of the Commonwealth of Peoples*

 Amongst other investigative findings, Aidan's original research has advanced the philosophy of law.
 This yielded a cardinal indicator of global ecosystem quality, notably an original common-sense interpretation of the Hobbesian State of Nature.
 The Commonwealth Cost of Carbon is just a simple and carefully formulated ratio.
 As an unusual consequence, Aidan became a legitimate natural representative of the Commonwealth of Peoples by constitution and is currently the sole administrator of its root CA (source of trust): https://github.com/aidan-parkinson/digital-assurance